PMB Approves New Official Portrait | Leadership Newspaper

 PMB Approves New Official Portrait

-President Muhammadu Buhari has approved a new official portrait for display in all public offices, buildings and for other legitimate purposes.
+President Muhammadu Buhari yesterday approved a new official portrait for display in public offices, buildings and for other legitimate purposes.

-According to a statement by the media office of the Secretary to the government of the federation, said in this regard, all ministries, departments, agencies of government, Sub-National Entities, businesses and the public are enjoined to obtain soft copy of the portrait.
+In a statement issued by office to the secretary to the government of the federation (SGF), the president directed ministries, departments, and agencies (MDAs), sub-national entities, businesses and the public to obtain the soft copy of the portrait.

-Also, sample copy of the new official portrait can be viewed and downloaded on the official website of the Office of the Secretary to the Government of the Federation.
+Also, the sample copy of the new official portrait can be viewed and downloaded from the website of the office of the SGF .

 MOST READ